ucinlp/maestro-leaderboard/README.md

     "ip": "0.0.0.0",
     "port": "443",
-    "subtitle": "Leaderboard for the CS175 AI Project Course", "data_path": "./data/" # stores the leaderboard data }
+    "subtitle": "Leaderboard for the CS175 AI Project Course", "data_path": "./data/" # stores the leaderboards data }
 ```

 ## Leaderboard

 Each leaderboard is specified using an `ID`, such as `attack-homework`.
-This `ID` becomes specifies the URL of the leaderboard, i.e. `/leaderboard/<ID>`, such as `/leaderboard/attack-homework`.
+This `ID` becomes the URL of the leaderboard, i.e. `/leaderboard/<ID>`, such as `/leaderboard/attack-homework`.

 Each leaderboard is specified using two files (in `data_path`):